tonk-labs/dappicom/README.md

 Thanks to [Frank Laub](https://github.com/flaub) at Risc0 for discussions on zkvm design and feedback on proving MOS 6502 execution.

 This project is funded by an [Aztec grant](https://aztec.network/grants/).
 Without them it wouldn't happen :)

+Illustration made by [Hi-Bred](https://hi-bred.net) and may only be used in this project.